The first Cockapoo to achieve Ag.Ch. status...

 Dexter was never meant to be an agility dog.
 He came into Siobhan Beaudin's life just after Covid during the last lockdown to keep her busy and go on adventures.
 Even as a puppy, he was never an easy dog.
-Amongst other things, he suffered from severe separation which wasn't easy to handle.
+Amongst other things, he was a Velcro dog, and he suffered from severe separation which wasn't easy to handle.
 He was seen by several specialists, all of whom played a part in his behaviour rehab.
-This is the story of how Dexter became the first Cockapoo to reach Agility Champion status.
+This is the story of how Dexter became the first of his breed to reach Agility Champion status.

 My first dog was a Cockapoo called Rosie who was a dream come true.
 She was, in fact, the reason I got into agility in the first place.
 My mum had signed her up for some 'fun' classes, but then couldn't attend due to health reasons, so I took her instead.